 The cyber security team should NOT report to the IT department.
 Yes, I said it.
 While security individuals are IT savvy (many come from an IT background) and the teams work closely, there must be separation between the departments.
 IT responsibilities differ greatly from cyber security.
 IT is generally responsible for providing reliable and functional systems to the business; while the cyber security team is responsible for ensuring that the systems and data are protected.
 The focus of the cyber security team should be on threat hunting and providing IT oversight to ensure that security tools and practices are implemented.
 Depending on the size of the organization, the cyber security team should fall under a Risk Management or Compliance department.
 This structure provides separation of duties and ensures that budget is specifically allocated for cyber security.
 Of course, if your company is small, this will not apply, and IT will naturally inherit cyber security.
 In this case, ensure to have a separate cyber security budget that is not impacted by IT requirements or activities.

 A good cyber security practice must have an owner.
 Cyber security extends beyond technology to policies and procedures.
 An organization cannot simply hire a Security Analyst and expect that person to oversee and execute the practice.
-An analyst is generally required to perform day-to-day tasks (i.e. manage the tools, threat hunt, continuous scanning, etc.), but this is in addition to a senior person who is ultimately responsible for creating, implementing and maintaining the overall practice.
+An analyst is generally required to perform day-to-day tasks (i.e. manage the tools, threat hunt, continuous scanning, etc.).
+Ultimately, a Senior Cyber Security Manager/Director should be responsible for creating, implementing and maintaining the overall cyber security practice.